Davina and the Vagabonds

 Davina and the Vagabonds is a jazz-blues band based in the Twin Cities, Minnesota.
-Founded by frontwoman Davina Sowers in 2004, the current lineup consists of Sowers (vocals, piano, ukulele), Zee Lozier (trumpet), Connor McRae Hammergren (drums), and features alternating upright bass and trombone players.
+Founded by frontwoman Davina Sowers in 2004, the current lineup consists of Sowers (vocals, piano, ukulele), Becca Lozier (trumpet), Connor McRae Hammergren (drums), and features alternating upright bass and trombone players.

 Reception

 After spending several years playing small venues and developing an underground following, the band found critical and commercial success with their 2014 release Sunshine, which charted at number 13 on the Billboard Blues Chart.
 The single "I Would Rather Drink Muddy Water" peaked at number 21 on the Billboard Blues Digital Songs.

 Their 2011 release Black Cloud was named by the Minneapolis Star & Tribune as one of the ten best releases of the year, and Rolling Stone magazine named "I Can't believe I Let You Go," from the album Sugar Drops, as one of the ten best Americana songs of 2019.
 NPR's Marc Silver describes the music as "rooted in early-20th-century blues and jazz, but freshened up with the 21st-century cheek of Sowers' teasing vocals and clever lyrics".
 Davina and the Vagabonds tour extensively throughout the United States, United Kingdom, and Europe.